 By Marta Vilar – MADRID (Econostream) – A new Swiss confederation bond is expected later in 2026 and could be issued around the 2041 maturity, which represents the next gap in Switzerland’s bond profile, according to Adrián Martínez, Vice Director of the Swiss Federal Finance Administration (FFA).

-By Marta Vilar – MADRID (Econostream) – Econostream’s ECB Tone Meter showed a notable shift in tone this week, with both the Governing Council and the Executive Board moving into what we classify as ‘slightly hawkish’ territory.
+By Marta Vilar – MADRID (Econostream) – Econostream’s ECB Tone Meter continued to move slightly higher this week for both the Governing Council and the Executive Board, even in the wake of the Middle East ceasefire.